-The Citadel and The College of Charleston Joint Degree Programs
+The Citadel and University of Charleston, SC Graduate School Joint Degree Programs

-The Citadel Graduate College (CGC) offers four Master's degree programs jointly with The Graduate School at the College of Charleston.
+The Citadel Graduate College (CGC) offers four Master's degree programs jointly with The University of Charleston, SC Graduate School at the College of Charleston.
 A joint degree can broaden your network and opportunities.
 Taking courses in another school and working in different issue areas through internships or classes will bring you into contact with professors, classmates, and colleagues who have diverse life experiences and goals.

 Your joint-degree education and expanded network may open new doors for your post-graduate plans.
 Combining a professional skill set and area specialization can help establish you as an expert in a niche, open new opportunities, and give you an edge professionally.